Free State of Prussia: National Socialist era (1933–1945)

 The new Reich government pushed to end Braun's caretaker government.
-In the elections for the Prussian Parliament on 5 March, the NSDAP won the most votes at 43.2%.
+In the election for the Prussian Landtag on 5 March, the NSDAP won the most votes at 43.2%.
 Although it did not achieve a majority, it made significant gains even in Catholic regions.
-Since the National Socialists, despite gains, did not have a majority in many cities even after the municipal elections of 12 March 1933, the takeover of power was achieved through political manipulation.
+Since the National Socialists, despite gains, also did not have a majority in many cities after the municipal elections of 12 March 1933, the takeover of power was achieved through political manipulation.
 The Prussian Municipal Constitution Act of 15 December 1933 replaced elected municipal parliaments with appointed municipal councils.